lightelligence-io/styles/src/layout/V2Container/V2Container.md

 ### Flexible width

 By default the *Container* has `max-width` css property which is being set, this can be overridden by adding `--fluid` modifier to the container.
+By default this only effects the rendering of the xl breakpoint.

 ```flexible.html
 <div class="olt-V2Container olt-V2Container--fluid">